 Over the last twenty or so years, much has changed.
 A handful of regional anesthesia centers, HSS among them, have greatly aided in the dissemination of knowledge pertinent to regional anesthesia through residency and fellowship training programs.

 Still, the path to nerve block competency has remained challenging – primarily because students of the specialty have lacked access to a suitable model on which to practice and perfect a given block technique.
 Traditionally, patients have filled this role.

 Under the watchful eye and steady hand of mentoring anesthesiologists, residents and fellows cautiously acquired the practical knowledge of peripheral nerve blockade.
 While this educational model has proved safe and successful, it has invariably limited the rate at which the student attains mastery of a given block.

 Unlike typical cadaver courses which make use of embalmed specimens, the lab employs fresh frozen cadavers which replicate the look and feel of living tissue.
 Because these specimens are not embalmed, ultrasonography yields images that rival those found in the operating room while needle placement and local anesthetic injection mimics the proprioceptive feedback of living tissue.

-Students in the lab therefore have the opportunity to not only dissect and discern the anatomy relevant to a particular nerve block, but also practice block and catheter placement techniques on “patients” in an environment free of time constraints or fear of complications.
+Students in the lab have the opportunity not only to dissect and discern the anatomy relevant to a particular nerve block but also practice block and catheter placement techniques on “patients” in an environment free of time constraints or fear of complications.

 Highlights of the curriculum include:

-In all, our cadaver lab provides students of regional anesthesia the substrate and time necessary to develop the knowledge, skill, and proprioception critical to safe, efficacious peripheral nerve blockade.
+In all, our cadaver lab provides students with regional anesthesia the substrate and time necessary to develop the knowledge, skill, and proprioception critical to safe, efficacious peripheral nerve blockade.